 (3) Nothing in this clause prevents a safety and health representative from being selected for further terms of office.

+[Clause 27 inserted by No. 13 of 2005 s.
+32.]

 28. Training of safety and health representatives

 (1) A safety and health representative for a designated work group must undertake a course of training relating to occupational safety and health that is accredited by the Minister for the purposes of this clause.